meesterdude/cloudspeq/README.md

 While cloudspeq can dramtically speed things up out of the box, with some tuning you can get things running even faster.

-### Princesses
+### Clusters

-While Cloudspeq load-balancing can reduce hotspots, Some specs need to be pampered to get the most out of them.
-These can be directories, files, or specific specs.

-By defining a princess, you can dedicate machines to focus on something in particular, in order to reduce the overall time it takes for the test suite to execute. it can take some tinkering to identify an ideal configuation for your particular app.
+While Cloudspeq load-balancing can reduce hotspots, Sometimes you need to isolate the slow specs.
+By defining a cluster, you can dedicate machines to focus on something in particular, in order to reduce the overall time it takes for the test suite to execute. it can take some tinkering to identify an ideal configuation for your particular app.

-By default, all specs are distributed and run under a default princess "misc", where misc has a machine pool equal to the number of machines defined.
-When you define a princess, machines are set aside from those available, and the specs that are sent to them are removed from misc.
+By default, all specs are distributed and run under a default cluster "misc", where misc has a machine pool equal to the number of machines defined.
+When you define a cluster, machines are set aside from those available, and the specs that are sent to them are removed from misc.
 The 'misc' group is the catch-all, and you'll get an error if there is not at least 1 machine available for it.

 The order matters, so its best to be specific at the top and general at the bottom.

-an example princesses definition looks like:
+an example clusters definition looks like:

 ```
-princesses:
+clusters:
   "controllers/search_controller_spec.rb":  {servers: 2, symbol: 'G'}
   "controllers/store":                      {servers: 4, symbol: "S", threads: 2}
   "acceptance":                             {servers: 2, symbol: 'A', per: 1}
   "models":                                 {servers: 3, symbol: 'M', load_balance: false}
 ```

-Each princess consists of:
+Each cluster consists of:

   1. a directory, file, or line number to test; as the key
   2. a hash value containing